geobtaa/metadata/docs/recipes/R-02_socrata.md

 	* **Spatial Coverage**: A list of place names.
 These are transferred to the Spatial Coverage for each dataset
 	* **Member Of**: a larger collection level record.
 Most of the Hubs are either part of our [Government Open Geospatial Data Collection](https://geo.btaa.org/catalog/ba5cc745-21c5-4ae9-954b-72dd8db6815a) or the [Research Institutes Geospatial Data Collection](https://geo.btaa.org/catalog/b0153110-e455-4ced-9114-9b13250a7093)

-	However, it is not necessary to take extra time and manually remove the extra fields, because the Jupyter Notebook code will ignore them.
+	It is not necessary to take extra time and manually remove the unused fields, because the Jupyter Notebook code will ignore them.

 -------------------